tlam67/tlam67/README.md

 ### Welcome 👋

 I'm Tristan, a Computer Science student at the University of Waterloo.
-I'm currently looking for an internship for Fall 2022 and previously interned at WSIB Innovation Lab as a Full Stack Developer and at Hop In Microntransit Technologies as a Full Stack Developer.
+I'm currently looking for an internship for Summer 2023.
+Right now I'm working at Arcturus as a Full Stack Developer on an Embedded Machine Vision project, and have previously interned at WSIB Innovation Lab as a Full Stack Developer and at Hop In Microntransit Technologies as a Full Stack Developer.

 👀 Interested in ML/AI and Data Science

 ---
 ### Apart from developing...
+✈️ I love travelling around the world, and have an exchange to Hong Kong scheduled for Winter 2023!

 ⚽️ Avid competitive player and EPL watcher